scipy/scipy.org/www/scipylib/building/windows.rst

    git clone https://github.com/scipy/scipy.git
    cd scipy

-Now we need to copy the `openblas.a` file that we've build earlier to the correct location.
+Now we need to copy the `openblas.a` file that we've built earlier to the correct location.
 Find where Python is installed:

 .. code:: shell